-In some situations where you need additional power you might try moving both arms concurrently with the identical strike.
-One strike is focused at our target, the other strike is focused behind you (and at nothing in particular).
-The combination of both hands moving at the same time in opposite directions adds an additional measure of movement and therefore power to the strike.
+In some situations where you need additional power, you might try moving both arms concurrently with the identical strike.
+One strike is focused on our target, the other strike is focused behind you (and at nothing in particular).
+The combination of both hands moving at the same time in opposite directions adds an additional measure of movement and power to the strike.
 Additional power can alternately be achieved by using the palm of your other hand to press into the fist of your striking arm to augment its power.

 Otoshi Empi Uchi

-In this strike the focus of the elbow is in a downward direction.
+In this strike, the focus of the elbow is in a downward direction.
 The area just above the elbow joint is used as the striking surface and the arm is bent severely to reduce the risk of injury to the elbow joint.
-This is a very powerful strike that is used to strike to the upturned face, the shoulders, or to the back or neck of someone who is bent over at the waist.
+This is a very powerful strike that is used to strike the upturned face, the shoulders, or to the back or neck of someone who is bent over at the waist.

-In some martial arts systems this strike is defined essentially as a Mae Empi Uchi delivered in a downward direction.
+In some martial arts systems, this strike is defined essentially as a Mae Empi Uchi delivered in a downward direction.
 Again, this is a matter of definition used within a particular martial arts system; there is nothing wrong with this definition of the strike.
-However, learning these differences has also provided you with another potential downward directed elbow strike.
+However, learning these differences has also provided you with another potential downward-directed elbow strike.
 It is good to study what other martial arts systems do.
 They usually have insights that can provide you with additional perspectives that can prove quite useful.

 When we use the term Otoshi Empi Uchi we generally mean the first definition provided above.
 But you may find occasions where the other definition makes sense to use in a specific situation.
 As with all strikes, how you consider using them is dependent upon your situation, your opponent’s structure, the relative positions between yourself and an opponent, how you are structured, and a tremendous number of additional variables.
 It is impossible to define every potential striking method in every situation.
 So, generalizations are often used.
 Otoshi Empi Uchi means “downward directed elbow strike.”
 You can readily find several striking methodologies in which this definition might apply.